 - Open one of my emails 5 or more times

 - Click links in my emails 3 or more times

-- Reply 1 or more times to any of my emails or text messages
+- Replies 1 or more times to any of my emails or text messages

 A Note About the Numbers

-There's nothing magical about the numbers we chose in this example (e.g. 5, 3 1).
-These numbers seem reasonable for this specific use case, but they could be different.
+There's nothing magical about the numbers we chose in this example (e.g. 5, 3, 1).
+These numbers seem reasonable for this specific use case, but they can be customized.
 Below are some guidelines which should help you determine what numbers to use: